drewsview34/Lab40108-LINGinManhattan/README.md

 Purpose of the program to utilize a JSON file that contains a data set of location information for properties in Manhattan.

-To Run the program, user must click the start button (Green arrow) in Visual Studio.
+To run the program, user must click the start button (Green arrow) in Visual Studio.

 ## Visual Output